chrdoe/chrdoe.github.io/_pages/talks.md

 Upcoming
 ====

-Sep 2025: *title tba*.
+Sep 2025: *Multilingualism in Linguistic Melanesia: A contribution to the typology of language contact*.
 [Syntax of the World's Languages X](https://sites.google.com/view/swl-x/home), Universität Potsdam

 Plenary
 ====